US Ends .com

 Summa

 Mileage: in 1989 AASHTO listed a figure of 461 miles for US 377... but that assumed an endpoint in Madill.
-As of 2020, the signposted length of US 377 was 601.4 miles (including 124.7 "unauthorized" miles in Oklahoma; more below).
+As of 2020, the signposted length of US 377 was 601.4 miles (which includes 124.7 "unauthorized" miles in Oklahoma; more below).
+Want historic mileages?
+Our handy reference book includes the mileages that were published in all 13 of AASHO/AASHTO's historic route logs (spanning the years 1927 to 1989).

 Picture